 To mark 70 years of the NHS, Hanover is undertaking regular tracking of public opinion regarding the NHS, exploring satisfaction and attitudes of the standard of care provided.
-The first instalment of the Hanover/Populus research is available now, and the findings reveal strong headline satisfaction levels with the NHS.

 The organisation, which in 2014 was rated the best system in comparison to 10 others by the Commonwealth Fund, enjoys a fair level of public satisfaction despite a perceived lack of improvement.